pixo2000/Apps/Spacer/notes.md

 fix that users can jump everywhere fuck my testers for not reporting

 undock command, start alias

 only scan planets you know

+jump Blub does not give the right error message